What is egg donation?

-What is the screening process for AsiaWest’s egg donors?
+What is the post match screening process for AsiaWest’s egg donors?

 How long does the whole process take?

 The entire egg donation process from selecting your donor to retrieval generally takes about 12-16 weeks.
-This long timeline is typically due to the medical and legal requirements that the clinics and agencies must adhere to.
+The length of the timeline is typically defined by the medical and legal requirements that the clinics and agencies must adhere to.
 Medical screening results can take up to 2-4 weeks to receive; legal contracts range from days to weeks to be properly completed, depending on the people involved and how fast they are able to review and sign the paperwork.
 Scheduling and planning the cycle also takes time and is dependent upon where the donor is in their menstrual cycle, as well as other factors such as the doctor’s schedule or lab availability.